t123yh/ipxrouter/README.md

 The client part is a `wsock32.dll` that handles IPX emulation, converts IPX to UDP and communicates with server.
 The server part is a golang application that listens on a UDP port and forwards packet among clients.

+The client part is modified modified from [ipxemu](http://ipxemu.sourceforge.net/).

 ## Usage
 Download the client and the server from GitHub Actions build artifacts.